 As important as lifestyle changes are, there are some nutritional supplements that may be able to lower leptin levels and re-sensitize the brain.
 Those include melatonin, L-carnitine, conjugated linoleic acid (CLA) and omega-3 fatty acids.
 However, the research is still in early phase testing, and there's not enough clinical data to suggest taking any of these for that purpose.

 If you do take leptin supplements, you must avoid taking too much, or you risk de-sensitizing your brain to its effects, and you'll end up feeling even hungrier.

 Taking leptin supplements may help you maintain a healthy weight, but they don't show clinical benefit for typical obese people trying to lose weight.

-Because of the risk of overdosing when you're a normal weight, and the ineffectiveness for the obese, we can't recommend taking leptin unless prescribed by a doctor.
+Because of the risk of overdosing when you're an average weight and the ineffectiveness for the obese, we can't recommend taking leptin unless prescribed by a doctor.

 |Centers for Disease Control and Prevention

 |United States Food and Drug Administration (FDA)